Raoikram123/NLP_Project/README.md

 #  Love and Hate in Poetry — NLP Emotion Analysis (Project 11)

-This repository contains the complete implementation and report files for **Project ID 11 – “Love and Hate in Poetry”**, developed as part of the **NLP Course at the University of Oulu**.
+This repository contains the implementation, analysis, and report for **Project ID 11 – “Love and Hate in Poetry”**, developed for the **Natural Language Processing (NLP) course at the University of Oulu**.

-The project explores how contrasting emotions — *love* and *hate* — are expressed linguistically in poetry through lexical, semantic, and contextual analysis.
+It investigates how contrasting emotions — *love* and *hate* — are represented in poetry using computational linguistics.
-Using Python (NLTK, WordNet, NRC EmoLex) and data from **Project Gutenberg**, the study quantifies emotional polarity and visualizes patterns through computational text analysis.
+By combining lexicon-based analysis with semantic and contextual NLP methods, it quantifies emotional polarity across two curated poetry corpora.

 ---